Acetic anhydride

 Acetic anhydride, or ethanoic anhydride, is the chemical compound with the formula (CH3CO)2O.
-Commonly abbreviated Ac2O, it is one the simplest anhydrides of a carboxylic acid and is widely used in the production of cellulose acetate as well as a reagent in organic synthesis.
+Commonly abbreviated Ac2O, it is one the simplest anhydrides of a carboxylic acid and is widely used in the production of cellulose acetate and heroin, as well as a reagent in organic synthesis.
 It is a colorless liquid that smells strongly of acetic acid, which is formed by its reaction with moisture in the air.